Tasks

 Task modal will persist list of those command for current Zed session, task: rerun will also rerun such tasks if they were the last ones spawned.

-You can also adjust currently selected task in a modal (opt-e is a default key binding).
-Doing so will put it's command into a prompt that can then be edited & spawned as an oneshot task.
+You can also adjust currently selected task in a modal (tab is a default key binding).
+Doing so will put its command into a prompt that can then be edited & spawned as an oneshot task.

 Ephemeral tasks